 Next to the Parliament House, check out the Open Air Theatre.
 Originally built by English architect Edward Middleton Barry, this beautiful Royal opera house was hit by a bomb and destroyed during WWII with only the colonnades remaining.
-The theater area is now beautifully restored and houses open air performances.
+The theatre area is now beautifully restored and houses open-air performances.

-You will find two great viewpoints in Valletta, the Lower Barakka Gardens and the Upper Barrakka Gardens.
-The most stunning and, of course the most visited, is the Upper Barrakka Gardens.
+You will find two great viewpoints in Valletta, the Lower Barrakka Gardens and the Upper Barrakka Gardens.
+The most stunning and, of course, the most visited, is the Upper Barrakka Gardens.
 From here enjoy the views overlooking the stunning Three Cities across the water.

 Ferry Over to Vittoriosa